ropensci/predictNMB/README.md

 specific healthcare setting.
-We can visualise how this change may affect preferences between the model-guided strategy versus a treat-all or treat-none strategy — in other words, using the model to determine who should get treatment, rather than everyone or no-one.
+We can visualise how this change may affect preferences between the model-guided strategy versus a treat-all or treat-none strategy — in other words, using the model to determine who should get treatment, rather than everyone or no one.

 `autoplot()` can be used on the object returned from this function to quickly inspect these trends: